 Where the BoD had already made a payment due to the void assignment of claims, this payment was made to the (collection) company without a licence (pursuant to § 10 RDG), but then without legal grounds.
 A fulfilment effect has not occurred with it.
 The policyholder could therefore again demand payment directly from the insurance company to himself, as the BGH rightly indicates.
 The double payment will often end up in court.
 The same applies if the claim is time-barred in the case of the “buyer of life insurance policies” simply by inactivity.
 The customer might file a complaint and then collect his money from the BoD himself.

 Such problems are also faced by “tariff change brokers” and other insurance intermediaries if their contract with the customer and/or power of attorney is too comprehensive – or, in the case of a mere tariff change, is simply null and void due to a violation of the Legal Services Act.
 In case of doubt, these transactions are then invalid, §§ 134, 139 BGB.

-When changing to emaciated private health insurance tariffs, the ineffective brokerage agreement means that the policyholder (VN) can therefore claim the benefits of the (cancelled or higher-value changed) tariff, at any time later, because the limitation period only begins at the time of the individual benefit claim.
+In the case of a change of tariff to emaciated private health insurance tariffs, the ineffective broker’s order means that the policyholder (VN) can therefore claim the benefits of the (terminated or higher-value changed) tariff, at any later date, because limitation periods only begin in each case from the time of the individual claim for benefits.
 The BoD has not demanded additional contributions for the part of the contributions that is statute-barred.
 The insurer would have to legally examine the powers of attorney of the broker customers, which are too extensive because they are inadmissible legal services, and reject them.